 Boost motor skills by placing sofa cushions, pillows, boxes, or toys on the floor and then show your baby how to crawl over, under, and around the items.
-This is actually equally fun for you, mamas and daddies!
+This is actually equally fun for you, mams and dads!

 10. Encourage playing with her food

-Meal times are great for practicing her pincer grasp (picking up small bits like cereals or raisins works a treat for this) and exploring her senses.
+Meal times are great for practising her pincer grasp (picking up small bits like cereals or raisins works a treat for this) and exploring her senses.

 11. Pick it up